NeonixRIT/CSEC-CYML-PROJ1/README.md

    - 77 - 64 - 32 - 24 - 16 - 8
   - Decoder with the same layers in reverse order.
    - 8 - 16 - 24 - 32 - 64 - 77
+  - Trained using `autoencoder_old.py`
- - `classifier_254.pth`: A PyTorch model trained until a low enough loss was achieved (254 epochs)
+ - `classifier_old_254.pth`: A PyTorch model trained until a low enough loss was achieved (254 epochs)
   - Activation Function: ReLU, Sigmoid (Output layer)
   - Loss Function: Binary Cross-Entropy Loss
   - Optimization Function: Adam - 0.01 learning rate
   - A Sequential model with layers with the following amount of nodes, in order
    - 8 - 6 - 5 - 4 - 2 - 1
+  - Trained using `autoencoder_old.py`
 - `.gitignore`: tells git to ignore specific directories and files
+- `autoencoder_old.py`: Un-optimized code for training/testing the autoencoder and classifier models using dataloader.
+Loads and tests saved old model
-- `autoencoder.py`: code for training/testing the autoencoder and classifier models
+- `autoencoder.py`: Optimized code for training/testing the autoencoder and classifier models.
+This Autoencoder has an additional normalization layer between the encoder and decoder.
+Trains and tests autoencoder models.
-- `confusion_matrix.png`: Graph showing the results of testing the autoencoder and classifier model with a matrix of actual vs predicted values
+- `confusion_matrix.png`: Graph showing the results of testing the old autoencoder and classifier model with a matrix of actual vs predicted values.
+New autoencoder produces similar results.
+- `feature_idx_to_importance_and_label_old.json`: JSON file saved mapping CSV label to feature importance (difference between base mean loss and the mean loss with a specific feature set to 0 across the dataset).
+Based on autoencoder trained using `autoencoder_old.py`
-- `feature_idx_to_importance_and_label.json`: JSON file saved mapping CSV label to feature importance (difference between base mean loss and the mean loss with a specific feature set to 0 across the dataset)
+- `feature_idx_to_importance_and_label.json`: JSON file saved mapping CSV label to feature importance (difference between base mean loss and the mean loss with a specific feature set to 0 across the dataset).
+Based on autoencoder trained using `autoencoder.py`
 - `mlxautoencoder.py`: Testing the performance of using Apple's MLX library instead of PyTorch.
 This file was for testing and will not work unless the `mlx` Python package is installed and you are using Apple Hardware.
 - `model.py`: Unused file meant to provide abstracted model/training for PyTorch models to classes
 - `randomforest.py`: Use scikit-learn package to create, train, and test a Random Forest model on the dataset